wp-plugins/ipu-chart/readme.txt

 Tags: chart, diagram, svg, csv, excel, numbers, bar chart, pie chart, line chart, donut chart, scatter chart, animation, quotes
 Requires at least: 3.0.1
 Tested up to: 3.5.1
-Stable tag: 0.4
+Stable tag: 0.4.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Creates SVG based, animated bar, pie, donut, line and scatter charts out of your CSV data.
+Creates SVG based, animated bar, pie, donut, line and scatter charts out of your data.
 A powerful, easy to use shortcode.

 == Description ==

-IPU-Chart is an easy to use shortcode that creates SVG based bar, pie, donut, line and scatter charts out of your CSV data.
+IPU-Chart is an easy to use shortcode that creates SVG based bar, pie, donut, line and scatter charts out of your csv (comma separated) or tsv (tab separated) data.

-The plugin takes a csv file (Texteditor, Excel, Numbers etc.) and displays it as a chart.
+The plugin allows you to load the data to display as a chart from a remote service that delivers csv or tsv formatted data.
+You can also export you data from favorite spreadsheet application (Excel, Numbers, Open Office) and display it as a chart in your blog or page.

 IPU-Chart is based on [SVG](http://www.w3.org/TR/SVG/) and [D3](http://d3js.org/).
 It works perfectly on large computer screens as well as on tablets and smaller mobile screens.
 For browsers that do not support SVG an alternative image can be set.

+The styling of all chart types can be done precisely and easily with css.

 = Features =

 * Create bar, pie, donut, line and scatter charts
-* Enter the csv data directy in you blog or page
+* Enter the csv/tsv data directy in you blog or page
-* Or load the csv data from a remote location
+* Load the csv/tsv data from a remote location
-* Create multiple views of the csv data
+* Create multiple views of the data
-* Load csv data from a remote location
+* Style the charts with css
 * Tooltip for chart details (see screenshots)
 * Animated bar charts
 * Define colors and number formats of the chart
-* Create an additional table view of the csv data
+* Create an additional table view of the data

 = Usage =